Killing Fey Filled Regrets

 Written by J. J. Bartel

-I squeezed the trigger, and my rifle released a white streaking bullet that pierced through the Katzenveit’s red cap.
-From the bullet, white light poured out the wound, eye sockets, mouth, and ears.
+I squeezed the trigger.
+My rifle shot a white streaking bullet that pierced through the Katzenveit’s red cap.
+White light poured out the wound, eye sockets, mouth, and ears.
 If that thing had brains, they were sizzling mush now.
-The body dropped to the ground and turned to charcoal dust, leaving behind a fragment and a cap.
+The body dropped to the ground and turned to charcoal dust, leaving behind a skin fragment and a cap.
+It was a clear view from our small hill.
+Yes, our hill.

-“Man, we live in a weird world, Paul.”
-He said behind me.
+“Man, we live in a weird world, Paul,” Alleck said behind me.

-I pulled the lever up, then pulled it back.
+Pulling the lever up, then pulling it back.
 The cartridge popped out, making a tiny ding when it hit the ground.
 A new one clicked into place.
 I pushed the lever forward and down.

 “Man, wolves, or children, the rumors were right.
-You always go for the head,” Alleck said behind me.
+You always go for the head,” Alleck interrupted.
 He patted my back.
 Twice.
 The nerve.
 I pull the trigger.
-The bullet penetrates the red cap.
-White light pours out the eyes, mouth, wound, and ears.
-The body drops to charcoal dust.
-The dwindling group is looking all around.
+The bullet penetrates, white light pours out, and the body drops, now nothing more than charcoal dust.
+The dwindling group looks all around.

 “Why not take the big one in the middle?”
-I hear behind me.
+The interruption asks.

 “Katzenveits travel in packs like wolfs.
-As long as the leader is around, they will stay close.”
-I say while pulling the lever up, pulling it back, popping the cartridge, clicking a new one into place, and pushing the lever forward and down.
-All before the used cartridge fell to the ground.
-I pull the trigger again.
-Into the cap.
-White light.
-Pull up and back.
-Popping the cartridge.
-New one clicks.
-Push the lever forward and down.
-Used cartridge falls.
+As long as the leader is around, they will stay close,” all the while getting back into the rhythm of loading, pulling, popping, clicking, pushing, firing my rifle, all before the previous ejected cartridge fell to the ground.
+As the cartridge bounces in the grass, the fired bullet pierces another cap, another burst of white light, and another one dead.
 I stare down at the sights.
 Aim—one to the right.
 Squeeze the trigger.
 Bullet streak.
 Finally, my flow-”

 “Ah, and we need as many as possible.
 Good thinking.”
-I hear behind me.
-My hands freeze.
+Alleck My hands freeze.
 I breathe.
 He pats my back.
 Twice.
 As if I’m stressed—the nerve.

-“Remind me why I don’t just shoot you and go back to my stouts?”
+“Remind me why I don’t just shoot you and return to my stouts?”

-“It’s a full silver for a bullet and 2-pieces to restock, so a loss of three.”
+“It’s a full silver for these white bullets and 2-piece to restock, so a loss of three.”

-He explains too much, smugness pouring out of him like blood from gut-shot.
-It doesn’t matter.
+He drones on and I don’t have to turn around to know that he explains too much, all with that grin.
+That smug assurance pours out of him like blood from gut-shot.
 What matters is the flow.
 Three left.
 As he bleeds smugness, I pull.
 Pop.
 Click.
 Push.
 Aim.
 Squeeze.
 Streak.
 Light.
 Drop.
 Two left.
 The pair notices where the sound is coming from.
 Pop.
 Click.
 Their long ears twitch.
 Push.
 Aim.
 Hairy fingers point at us.
 They open their mouths.
 Squeeze.
 Streak.
 Body drops.
 The leader screams a mix of hiss and grunting gags.
+Without a group it’s afraid.
 Black and brown matted hair melts into the body.
 Arms warp into flat wing bits.
 Legs split apart from two to eight.
 Attenae come from the cap.
 It stuck its tongue out, stretched out, and curled in on itself.
-The Katzenveit shrunk to the size of a moth, bigger than my hand, with a brown-black body and wings with a dried blood red-head.
-It flitted away, heading into the forest.
-I pulled the gun to my shoulder.
+The Katzenveit shrinks to the size of a moth, bigger than my hand, with a brown-black body and wings with a dried blood-red head.
+It flits away, heading into the forest.
+I pull the gun to my shoulder.

-“The pack-less leader will have to go into the forest.
+“Our pack-less leader will have to go into the forest.
+Two choices.
 Either gather stragglers or fight and win against another leader.
 We follow the moth after you wiggle your fingers, boy.”

 “Based on what I know of scholastic types, B- at best.”

 “I will have you know that I would be at the top of the class!”
-Alleck began to use his fingertips to trace the energy within his body, and as the circles, curves, and swirls were made, a strong breeze came.
-A faint purple line marking the magic wind reached out.
-The hats of the far distance began to get collected, one after the other.
+Alleck began to use his fingertips to trace the energy within his body made circles, curves, and swirls, a strong breeze came.
+It looked like a carpet of wind, the edges lined with a faint purple, like a cloth bookmark.That wind picked up each hat and put them in Alleck’s various sacks one after another.

-“Whatever boy.”
-I said and began walking towards the moth in the distance.
+“Whatever boy,” I said, already walking towards the moth in the distance.
 Some fools may want the conversation to continue, but I am no fool.
-I just want the flow.
+I just need the flow.
 Stouts, sniping, it doesn’t matter.
-I just want to get the good f-
+I just want to get the good flow-

 “What would you know of betrayal?”
-Alleck asked behind me.
+Alleck interrupted behind me.

 “What, drunk after two?”

 “Well, school taught me that if clever enough, one can get away with betrayal.
-I get 11 hats, turn it all in for credit, and they will have to let me graduate.”
+In the runes and relationships, honesty won’t always win.
+Sometimes you must mix the runs and not let your friends or teachers mix the drinks.
+Now, to the present, I get 11 hats, turn them all in for credit, and they will have to let me graduate.
+So let’s hop to it!”

-I sighed to myself.
-He patted my back.
-I started walking faster.
+I sigh to myself.
+He pats my back.
+I walk faster.

 “The target has been circling the same area.
 It encountered a new group.
 We need to get to the top of that hill.”

-His face went from a lazy to a severe expression, and he nodded.
-We got to the back, dropped, and crawled up to the top, where I flung my good rifle forward.
-The tag-along had enough sense to get down with me.
+His face changed, his whole demeanor becoming more tense.
+Once in a while he can take things seriously.
+We got to the back of the hill, dropped to hands and knees and crawled up to the top, where I flung my good rifle over my back and into a stable position.
+The tag-along had enough sense to get to my side.
 The red-headed, black-bodied moth was flitting about a new pack.
 It began to dart amongst them and fell to the ground.
 Quickly, it turned back to itself and began sputtering and hissing at the pack.

 “Alright, start blasting those child monsters and call it good.”
-The welp behind me says.
+The welp said.

 “So?”